koor-tech/koor/Documentation/CRDs/Cluster/ceph-cluster-crd.md

   * `externalMgrPrometheusPort`: external prometheus manager module port.
 See [external cluster configuration](#external-cluster) for more details.
   * `rulesNamespace`: Namespace to deploy prometheusRule.
 If empty, namespace of the cluster will be used.
       Recommended:
-    * If you have a single Rook cluster, set the `rulesNamespace` to the same namespace as the cluster or keep it empty.
+    * If you have a single Koor cluster, set the `rulesNamespace` to the same namespace as the cluster or keep it empty.
-    * If you have multiple Rook clusters in the same Kubernetes cluster, choose the same namespace to set `rulesNamespace` for all the clusters (ideally, namespace with prometheus deployed).
+    * If you have multiple Koor clusters in the same Kubernetes cluster, choose the same namespace to set `rulesNamespace` for all the clusters (ideally, namespace with prometheus deployed).
 Otherwise, you will get duplicate alerts with duplicate alert definitions.
 * `network`: For the network settings for the cluster, refer to the [network configuration settings](#network-configuration-settings)
 * `mon`: contains mon related options [mon settings](#mon-settings) For more details on the mons and when to choose a number other than `3`, see the [mon health doc](../../Storage-Configuration/Advanced/ceph-mon-health.md).